-- II.
-As per the information and explanations given to us, physical verification of inventory has been conducted at reasonable intervals by the management and no material discrepancies were noticed on physical verification; - III.
-According to the information and explanations given to us, the Company has not granted any loans, secured or un secured to Companies, Firms, Limited Liability Partnership or any other parties covered in the register maintained under section 189 of the Companies Act, 2013.
-Hence, clause 3(a), 3(b) and 3(c) are not applicable for the year; - IV.
-In our opinion and according to the information provided to us, there are no loan to Directors including entities in which they are interested in respect of which provision of section 185 are applicable and hence not commented upon.
+Other than that, mentioned above, the Company has not provided any guarantee or security or granted any advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnership or any other parties;

+- iv.
+In our opinion and according to the information provided to us, there are no loan to directors including entities in which they are interested in respect of which provision of section 185 are applicable and hence not commented upon.
 Further, in our opinion and according to information and explanation given to us, provision of section 186 in respect of loans and advances given and investment made have been complied with by the Company.
-There are no guarantees and securities given in respect of which provision of section 186 of the Act are applicable and hence not commented upon; - V. In our opinion and as explained to us, the Company has not accepted any deposits during the year and therefore, the provisions of sections 73 to 76 or any other relevant provisions of the Companies Act, 2013 and the rules framed thereunder are not applicable to the Company; - VI.
-We have broadly reviewed the cost records maintained by the Company as prescribed by the Central Government under sub section (1) of Section 148 of the Companies Act, 2013 and are of the opinion that prima facie the prescribed cost records have been made and maintained by the Company.
-We have, however, not made a detailed examination of the cost records with a view to determine whether they are accurate or complete; - VII.
-According to the information and explanations given to us, in respect of statutory dues: - (a) According to the information and explanations given to us and the records examined by us, the Company is regular in depositing with appropriate authorities undisputed statutory dues including provident fund, employees' state insurance, income-tax, Goods and Service Tax (GST), custom duty, cess and other statutory dues and there are no undisputed statutory dues outstanding as at 31st March, 2021, for a period of more than six months from the date they became payable; - (b) According to the information and explanations given to us and the records examined by us, there are no dues of income tax, sales tax, wealth-tax, service tax, duty of customs, duty of excise, value added tax or cess that has not been deposited on account of disputes except the following:
+There are no guarantees and securities given in respect of which provision of section 186 of the Act are applicable and hence not commented upon; - v.
+The Company has not accepted any deposits or amounts which are deemed to be deposits during the year and therefore, the provisions of sections 73 to 76 or any other relevant provisions of the Companies Act, 2013 and the rules framed thereunder are not applicable to the Company; - vi.
+We have broadly reviewed the cost records maintained by the Company as prescribed by the Central Government under sub section (1) of Section 148 of the Companies Act and are of the opinion that prima facie the prescribed cost records have been made and maintained by the Company.
+We have, however, not made a detailed examination of the cost records with a view to determine whether they are accurate or complete;

+- vii. (a) In our opinion, the Company is generally regular in depositing undisputed statutory dues including Goods and Service tax, provident fund, employee state insurance, income-tax, sales tax, service tax, duty of custom, duty of excise, value added tax, cess and other statutory dues as applicable to the appropriate authorities.
+There were no undisputed amounts payable with respect to above statutory dues in arrears as at 31st March, 2022 for a period of six months from the date they became payable; - (b) According to the information and explanations given to us and the records examined by us, the particulars of statutory dues as at 31st March, 2022 which have not been deposited on account of a dispute, are as follows:

-Name of the Statute Nature of dues Amount (₹ in Lakhs) Period to which the amount relates Forum where dispute is pending Central Excise Act, 1944 Excise Duty (Including interest and penalty thereon) 558.47 April 2004 to June 2017 Appeal filed at CESTAT, Ahmedabad Income Tax Act, 1961 Income Tax 146.42 2009-10 Appeal to HC by the Revenue Department Income Tax Act, 1961 Income Tax 199.95 2010-11 Appeal to HC by the Revenue Department Income Tax Act, 1961 Income Tax 174.17 2011-12 Appeal to HC by the Revenue Department Income Tax Act, 1961 Income Tax 192.70 2012-13 Appeal to HC by the Revenue Department Income Tax Act, 1961 Income Tax 179.41 2013-14 Appeal to ITAT by the Revenue Department Income Tax Act, 1961 Income Tax 122.94 2016-17 Appeal to CIT(A) by Assessee Income Tax Act, 1961 Income Tax 23.39 2017-18 Assessee has preferred an appeal to CIT(A)
+Name of the Statute Nature of dues Amount (₹ in Lakhs) Period to which the amount relates Forum where dispute is pending Central Excise Act, 1944 Excise Duty (Including interest and penalty thereon) 292.01 January 2010 to June 2017 Appeal filed at CESTAT, Ahmedabad Income Tax Act, 1961 Income Tax 146.42 FY 2009-10 Appeal to HC by the Revenue Department Income Tax Act, 1961 Income Tax 199.95 FY 2010-11 Appeal to HC by the Revenue Department Income Tax Act, 1961 Income Tax 174.17 FY 2011-12 Appeal to HC by the Revenue Department Income Tax Act, 1961 Income Tax 192.70 FY 2012-13 Appeal to HC by the Revenue Department Income Tax Act, 1961 Income Tax 157.08 FY 2013-14 Appeal to ITAT by the Revenue Department Income Tax Act, 1961 Income Tax 122.94 FY 2016-17 Appeal to CIT(A) by Assessee Income Tax Act, 1961 Income Tax 23.39 FY 2017-18 Appeal to CIT(A) by Assessee

-\Net of amount paid under protest
+^{}Net of amount paid under protest